On Top of Old Smoky: Parodies

-In his medley "Schticks Of One And Half A Dozen Of The Other" (1963), Allen Sherman sings a modified version: "On top of Old Smokey, all covered with hair/Of course I'm referring to Smokey the Bear."
+In his medley "Schticks of One and Half a Dozen of the Other" (1963), Allan Sherman sings a modified version: "On top of Old Smokey, all covered with hair/Of course I'm referring to Smokey the Bear."

+English football club Notts County use the song’s tune in their signature club song known as “The Wheelbarrow Song”, changing the lyrics to “I had a wheelbarrow, the wheel fell off.”

 Use in classical music

 In 1953, Ernő Dohnányi used the tune (and also two other traditional American folktunes) in his final composition American Rhapsody.